 - Deductible amounts you could potentially receive (not mandatory, but useful)

-- 18 cents in the first half, 22 cents in the second half of 2022 for each mile driven relating to moving or medical purposes – moving deductions only apply to members of the armed forces who currently serve on active duty and meet quite specific requirements.
+- 22 cents for each mile driven relating to moving or medical purposes in 2023 – note that moving deductions only apply to members of the armed forces who currently serve on active duty and meet quite specific requirements.
 See our mileage rate webpage for more information.

 - 14 cents for each mile driven relating to work undertaken for charitable organizations